-Arruabarrena To Face Schmiedlova In Bogota Final
+Arruabarrena to face Schmiedlova in Bogota final

-Spaniard Lara Arruabarrena eased past Dalila Jakupovic in straight sets to reach the WTA Bogota Open final for the second successive year.

-Runner-up to Francesca Schiavone a year ago, 2012 champion Arruabarrena dispatched world number 141 Jakupovic 6-1 6-2 after just 50 minutes in Bogota Saturday.
+Runner-up to Francesca Schiavone a year ago, 2012 champion Arruabarrena dispatched world No.141 Jakupovic 6-1 6-2 after just 50 minutes in Bogota.

-Jakupovic outlasted second seed Magda Linette earlier in the day, prevailing 6-3 3-6 6-1 following a gruelling two-and-a-half-hour battle.
+Jakupovic outlasted No.2 seed Magda Linette earlier in the day, prevailing 6-3 3-6 6-1 after a gruelling two-and-a-half-hour battle.

-However, Slovenian Jakupovic was unable to back it up against the fifth-seeded Arruabarrena.
+However, Slovenian Jakupovic was unable to back it up against the No.5 seed Arruabarrena.

 Standing in the way of Arruabarrena and a third WTA title is the resurgent Anna Karolina Schmiedlova.

-Slovak Schmiedlova reached her first WTA final since July 2015 following her 6-3 6-2 win over seventh seed Ana Bogdan.
+Slovak Schmiedlova reached her first WTA final since July 2015 after her 6-3 6-2 win over No.7 seed Ana Bogdan.

+"It wasn't an easy match.
+I was really nervous, especially at the end of the match, because I felt pressure," Schmiedlova said.

 "I knew this win would help me, it's a lot of points and I could get back to Top 100.
 It was really big pressure, but I'm really glad and happy that I made it in the end.
 I think I played well."